Map of Ukraine and surrounding areas as war rages in Eastern Europe

 The first shows its borders within continental Europe (Moldova, Romania, Hungary, Slovakia and Poland lie to the south west and west while Belarus sits north) and its major cities.

-The second details the latest incursions made by Russian troops, tanks, armoured vehicles and artillery units, which are currently clustered to the east and south, concentrating on the Donbas region where Donetsk and Luhansk are situated.
+The second details the incursions made by Russian troops, tanks, armoured vehicles and artillery units, which remain clustered to the east and south.

-The Russian military has a heavy presence in the Crimea as well as naval forces lurking in the Black Sea.
+The Russian military has a heavy presence in the Crimea as well as naval forces lurking in the Black Sea, which has held up grain exports for most of the summer, creating shortages in Europe’s supermarkets.

 Adding to the gravity of the situation for Ukraine is the significant gulf in military strength between the two combatants.

-While Ukraine has under 250,000 troops and is looking to add a further 130,000 to its ranks, Russia has almost a million soldiers at its disposal.
-It also has much more sophisticated and abundant military hardware.
+While Ukraine had under 250,000 troops at the start of the conflict, Russia has almost a million soldiers at its disposal.

+It also has much more sophisticated and abundant military hardware, although the donation of weapons to Kyiv by the allies has helped to level the playing field in that respect.

 Speaking of the disparity between the two armies, Vadym Prystaiko, Ukraine’s ambassador to the UK, said it is unfortunate that his country is not part of Nato.